 The local authority must protect your property if it could get lost or damaged.
 This includes your home, furniture and pets.
 They might have to go into your home and move items into storage.
-They can only do this if you agree or someone who can make decisions for you agrees.
-The law says that the local authority can charge you for this.4 The policy on charging will vary from area to area.
-For example, some local authorities will pay for property storage or pet boarding if you have been detained.
+They can only do this if you agree.
+Or if someone who can make decisions for you agrees.
+The law says that the local authority can charge you for this.
+The policy on charging will vary from area to area.

 If you are worried about your things when you are in hospital, you could try talking to:

 - your care coordinator in the community, if you have one, or

 - the Approved Mental Health Professional (AMHP), if you have been detained.

 If you have children, you can arrange for them to stay with a friend or family member while you are in hospital.
 If this is not possible, contact your local authority and speak to children's social services about the situation.